alltheplaces/alltheplaces/docs/API_SPIDER.md

 You are encouraged to run the following checks as a first step:

-- `pipenv run scrapy sitemap http://example.com/` - Determine if there are sitemaps and useful links - see [sitemap](./SITEMAP.md) for your next steps.
+- `pipenv run scrapy sitemap http://example.com/` - determine if there are sitemaps and useful links - see [sitemap](./SITEMAP.md) for your next steps.
 - `pipenv run scrapy sd http://example.com/path/to/individual/store` or pasting the URL into https://validator.schema.org/ - see [structured data](./STRUCTURED_DATA.md)

 If these yield no results or you wish to explore more efficient ways to query; the